aerospike/act/README.md

 transaction rates specified are too high to achieve with the configured number of service threads.
 Note - max-lag-sec 0 is a special value for which the test will not be stopped due to lag.
 The default max-lag-sec is 10.

-**scheduler-mode**
-Mode in /sys/block/<device>/queue/scheduler for all the devices in the test run. noop means no special scheduling is done for device I/O operations, cfq means operations may be reordered to optimize for physical constraints imposed by rotating disc devices (which likely means it hurts performance for ssds).
-If the field is left out, the default is noop.